Nathan-Butler7/ticket-lifecycle/README.md

 ![image](https://github.com/user-attachments/assets/4f38eb52-5ca3-4c89-911b-d8b9a37eb276)

-5. Let’s assume lunch is over and the customer has responded, confirming that a restart resolved the issue and everything is now working correctly and there's no problems.
+5. Let’s assume lunch is over and the customer has responded, confirming that a restart resolved the issue everything is now working correctly and there are no problems.

 Post another reply in the Ticket Thread:
 - "Customer states that restart fixed issue, closing out ticket".